nokotamustang/OpenGL_and_Vulkan_3D/README.md

 A note on normal map formats since there are two different ones: the DirectX and OpenGL formats.
 In the textures folder I have an example of each in the `brick_bump.dx.png` and `brick_bump.gl.png` images, for example.

 ![Screenshots](./screenshots/dx_gl_normals.png)
 _Top of the partition: the DX format for normals, bottom is GL format.
-You can tell the difference by where the light green hues are._
+Notice where the light green hues are._

 In the `/tools/convert_dx_normal.py` script you can convert from DX to GL format with a simple python tool I wrote.
 It simply inverts the y-component (green channel) of the image.